Tom's Guide Verdict

 Apple AirPods 3 review: Price and availability

-These buds are less expensive than the AirPods Pro ($249), but cost more than the AirPods 2, which recently dropped to $129 (opens in new tab).
+These buds are less expensive than the AirPods Pro original and the recently launched next-gen Pro 2 model (both have a $249 MSRP), but cost more than the AirPods 2, which recently dropped to $129.
 Regarding other competitors, the AirPods 3 remains pricier than popular mid-tier options like the Beats Studio Buds ($149) and Samsung Galaxy Buds 2 ($149), two models that come with ANC for a lower MSRP.

 Before you take the plunge, check out our AirPods 3 vs Jabra Elite Active 75t showdown to see if the AirPods 3 can beat a beloved pair of wireless earbuds.

 Make sure to check out our AirPods sales page for all of the latest sales and discounts on Apple products.

 Remove the AirPods Pro’s eartips and you practically have the AirPods 3.
 Small details such as the extra mic grille on the top and slightly shorter stems (shrunk down 33 percent from the AirPods 2) make this version more identifiable, though it is still longer than the AirPods Pro.
 Something else the AirPods 3 shares with its ANC counterpart: IPX4 water resistance.
 The AirPods 3 is also built from recycled materials.